defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/200-wrap-up.md

 - Shared hosting (godaddy)
 - Manually setting up postfix

-It should be as simple as the Mailhog setup, but using the required credentials...
+It should be as simple as the MailHog setup, but using the required credentials...

 * * *